City of Deltona

 public meetings, which includes preventing disruption, promoting civility, and preserving decorum.
 To

-determined by the Mayor, or presiding officer, or a majority of the City Commission, is not permitted.
+as determined by the Mayor, or presiding officer, or a majority of the City Commission, is not

-The Mayor, or presiding officer, or a majority of the City Commission, may interrupt, warn, or terminate
+permitted.
+The Mayor, or presiding officer, or a majority of the City Commission, may interrupt, warn,

-a speaker’s statement when that statement is too lengthy, personally directed, abusive, obscene,
+or terminate a speaker’s statement when that statement is too lengthy, personally directed, abusive,

-irrelevant, or otherwise reasonably perceived to be a disruption to the fair and orderly progress of the
+obscene, irrelevant, or otherwise reasonably perceived to be a disruption to the fair and orderly

-discussion at hand.
-The Mayor, or presiding officer, or a majority of the City Commission, may also
+progress of the discussion at hand.
+The Mayor, or presiding officer, or a majority of the City

-interrupt any part of the meeting to warn any individual that they are being disruptive or otherwise
+Commission, may also interrupt any part of the meeting to warn any individual that they are being

 PUBLIC FORUM: Public Forum will begin at 6:00 PM at the start of each regular meeting and will